craigulliott/pandora_applescript/README.md

-osascript pan.scpt "your email" "your password" true pause osascript pan.scpt "your email" "your password" true station "Ellie Goulding" osascript pan.scpt "your email" "your password" false close
+osascript pan.scpt "your email" "your password" true pause osascript pan.scpt "your email" "your password" true station "Ellie Goulding" osascript pan.scpt "your email" "your password" false close osascript pan.scpt "your email" "your password" false logout
 ```

 Developers